Looking at the LBPD

 An early Long Branch true-believer, by June 1873 Van Derveer had been appointed to the Long Branch Commission.
 The five-member governing body created when the town was incorporated as a borough in April 1867.
 Prior to that, Van Derveer had been a member of the Ocean Township Committee which ran Long Branch prior to 1904.
 He also helped build the Church of the Presidents in Elberon.

-Since the LBPD was founded city population has increased nearly 10 times (from a low of 3,800 in 1880 to a high of 31,000 in 2000).
+Since the LBPD was founded the city’s population has increased nearly 10 times (from 3,800 in 1880 to 31,000 in 2000).
 Not to forget the 100,000+ visitors who might appear on peak summer weekends.
 And yet today — more than 150 years later — city law enforcement still maintains peace and order.

 As for Long Branch law enforcement leadership, Henry Green was appointed “chief marshal” in 1870 at a $350 annual salary.
 The force also grew to three marshals that year.
 After Green retired, police leaders were: Joseph V. West, Charles Pitman Lloyd, James W. Banford, and James Layton before Long Branch incorporated as a city in 1904.